Frequently Asked Questions

 Yes.
 A facility can add custom data fields to the eRehabDataŽ assessment, and assign level of requirement before an assessment can be completed.
 There is currently no limit on the number of additional fields that can be added to eRehabDataŽ.

 Yes.
 Once an initial assessment is performed, the eRehabDataŽ system can project which CMG the patient will most likely belong to as well as clinical outcome, cost, and reimbursement.
 The final CMG is calculated at the time of the discharge assessment along with a more accurate estimate of reimbursement.

 eRehabDataŽ has a variety of data integrity checks to ensure proper coding.
 Assessments are checked for logic (is the patient being discharged after being admitted, does a Medicare patient's birth date suggest that they are Medicare eligible, etc.), for CMS requirements and for statistical probability.
 Assessment screens are color coded and sorted for easy review before completion.

 Yes, it is recommended that you keep assessment data for non-Medicare patients as well as Medicare patients.
 Outcomes reports including all patients offer a complete picture of a facility's case mix, and are more useful for facility administration.

 Most likely you already have all the computer power that you need.
-Any computer running a current web browser (such as Internet Explorer or Firefox) with a connection to the Internet (modem, LAN, wireless) will suffice.
+Any computer running a current web browser (such as Internet Explorer, Chrome, or similar) with a connection to the Internet will suffice.
 Since the system is Internet based, you do not need to have a dedicated server or dedicated machines to run this software.

 eRehabDataŽ Outcomes Reports currently analyze the following measures: